Algorithmically Establishing Trust in Evaluators: Abstract

 \section{Abstract}

-An evaluator is trustworthy when there exists some agreed-upon way to measure its performance as a labeller.
-The two ways to establish trustworthiness are either by testing it, or by assuming the evaluator `knows' somehow the way to label the corpus.
-However, if labelled references (e.g., a development set) are unavailable, neither of these approaches work: the former requires the data, and the latter is an assumption, not evidence.
-To address this, we introduce an algorithm (the `No-Data Algorithm') by which to establish trust in an evaluator without any existing references.
+An evaluator, such as an LLM-as-a-judge, is trustworthy when there exists some agreed-upon way to measure its performance as a labeller.
+Traditional approaches either rely on testing the evaluator against references or assume that it `knows' somehow the correct labelling.
+Both approaches fail when references are unavailable: the former requires data, and the latter is an assumption, not evidence.
+To address this, we introduce the `No-Data Algorithm', which provably establishes trust in an evaluator without requiring any labelled data.
 Our algorithm works by successively posing challenges to said evaluator.
-We show that this is sufficient to establish trustworthiness w.h.p., in such a way that when the evaluator actually knows the way to label the corpus, the No-Data Algorithm accepts its output; and, conversely, flags untrustworthy evaluators when these are unable to prove it.
-We present formal proofs of correctness and limited experiments.
+We prove that after $r$ challenge rounds, it accepts an evaluator which knows the correct labels with probability $ \geq 1 - (1/4)^r$, and reliably flags untrustworthy ones.
+We present formal proofs of correctness, empirical tests, and applications to assessing trust in LLMs-as-judges for low-resource language labelling.
+Our work enables scientifically-grounded evaluator trust in low-data domains, addressing a critical bottleneck for scalable, trustworthy LLM deployment.